finn/tweet-eraser/README.md

 ### Install Ruby Bundler

 This will require running some things on the command line.
 Open the Terminal (just type `Terminal` into Spotlight).
-Copy and paste this line into the tab that opens up and hit `Enter`:
+Copy and paste this line into the tab that opens and press `Enter`:

     sudo gem install bundler